New

 The Least Dependable Car Brands Surprisingly Don’t Have Much In Common

-Volkswagen reliability ratings
+Jeep reliability ratings 2025

 👉 By the way, these are the 10 MOST reliable car brands, according to CR